abszh/HeaterController/README.md

 ## Motivation

-The problem that I had was that in my home, the control unit of the gas heater is in living room.
-At night there is no one in the living room though.
+In my home, the control unit of the gas heater is in living room.
+At night there is no one in the living room.
 I can save a lot of energy if I close the heater vents in the living room.
 However by doing so, the heater would never turn off.

-To solve this issue, in my home I have put a Shelly temperature sensor in the kids bedroom.
+To solve this issue, I have put a Shelly temperature sensor in the kids bedroom.
 I have also made some changes to the heater so that i‌t can be turned on and off using a Shelly relay.
-At night I run this application so that the heater is turned on and off based on the temperature of the bedroom and not the living room
+At night I run this application so that the heater is turned on and off based on the temperature of the kids' bedroom and not the living room

 ## How to use